pvvx/ATC_MiThermometer/README.md

 * Bluetooth Advertisement: 19..21 uA 3.3V (LCD off - 16.5 uA)
 * Bluetooth Connection: 27..33 uA 3.3V
+* All sleep, LCD off: 11..12 uA 3.3V !

 (!)
 TH03 power consumption is twice as much as LYWSD03MMC.
 The reason is the LCD driver chip and T/H sensor.
 Not recommended for purchase.
+The developers of this device under the Tuya brand used all components that are not suitable for power supply from CR2032...
+The goal was one - to sell.

 ### Bluetooth Advertising Formats